 While the FinTech industry has grown at an exponential pace, there are still a handful of untapped markets that could help FinTech reach its true depth and potential.
 One key example are the financial problems surrounding immigration.
 Establishing credit and/or getting a loan in a new country is difficult for immigrants.
 However, what experts in the field are beginning to realize is that FinTech companies can dive into this market and ease the problem of immigration financing by acting as a ‘middle-man’ between the person’s previous bank/finances and the country they are moving to.

 Furthermore, small and medium-sized enterprise (SME) banking is looking to be the wave of the future for FinTech companies.
 Recently, the FinTech industry realized that there is a discrepancy in the online-financial representation of SMEs.
 Thus, many companies are looking to serve this huge niche market.
 According to Financial Times, there is an estimated US$2 trillion gap between what banks are providing and what SMEs are reporting they need.
 FinTech companies can fill this gap with lending and consulting services.

 Work with the experts to get started

 With the recent developments within the financial tech world, Australia is set to profit.
-Its economy will see a boost in advanced financial technology and innovation seeking startups.
-Moreover, profits will cascade down to a range of sectors that your company could thrive in.
+Its economy will see a boost in advanced financial technology and innovation-seeking startups.
+Moreover, profits will cascade down to a range of sectors in which your company could thrive.

 Reach our team of experts today via email here for personalized support on your journey.